splunk/public-o11y-docs/infrastructure/metrics-pipeline/data-dropping-impact.rst

 Before you decide to drop unaggregated raw data for your metric, consider the following impacts:

 - You can only drop new incoming data.
-Existing data can't be dropped.
+Data dropping has no effect on existing MTS.
 - You can't recover dropped data.
-- Detectors using the metric you drop will misfire alerts or stop alerting.
+- Detectors using the MTS you drop stop working.
+Alerts fire incorrectly, or the detector no longer issues any alerts.
-- Charts using the metric you drop will stop reporting new data.
+- Charts using the MTS you drop stop reporting new data.
-- If you drop data for metrics associated with built-in charts and AutoDetect detectors, these charts and detectors will be empty and not function correctly.
-Avoid dropping data for metrics used in built-in charts and AutoDetect detectors.
+- If you drop data for MTS associated with built-in charts and AutoDetect detectors, these charts and detectors don't function correctly:

+  - The charts no longer report data.
+  - The detectors issue incorrect alerts or no longer issue alerts.
+- Because of these problems, you need to avoid dropping data for metrics used in built-in charts and AutoDetect detectors.
   For a list of AutoDetect detectors, see :ref:`autodetect-list`.

+.. _avoid-empty-charts-detectors:

 Avoid empty charts and detectors when dropping data
 ------------------------------------------------------------

-To prevent charts and detectors from showing no data, you can follow these steps when creating new rules:
+To prevent charts and detectors from showing no data, you can follow these steps when updating data routing:

 #.
-Keep all data when you first create new rules.
+Start by keeping all data in real-time storage.
 #.
-Download the list of charts and detectors associated with your metric.
+Download the list of charts and detectors that use MTS for your metric.
 #.
-Save your new rules.
+If you want to use aggregated MTS instead of raw MTS, create your aggregation rules.
 #.
-Replace the metric in all associated charts and detectors with the new aggregated metrics.
+Replace the MTS in all associated charts and detectors with the new aggregated MTS.
 #.
-Drop unaggregated raw data for your metric once you have updated associated charts and detectors.
+Change data routing to drop unaggregated raw data for your MTS after you have updated associated charts and detectors.

 .. _data-dropping-billing: